BekhruzErgashov/Bekhruz/README.md

 - 👋 Hi, I’m @Bekhruz
-- 👀 I’m interested in AI
+- 👀 I’m interested in Sotware Engineering and AI
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning Java
 - 💞️ I’m looking to collaborate on DataScience
 - 📫 How to reach me mr.bekhruz instagram, Bekhruz_Ergashov LinkedIn